- Dee

 2. Hot Flashes

 Hot flashes are sudden feelings of warmth that can occur at any time, often leading to sweating.
-A study found that nearly 75% of women experience hot flashes during perimenopause.
-Notably, tracking these episodes can help you recognize triggers, whether they are certain foods, stressful situations, or even your sleep environment.
+Tracking these episodes can help you recognize potential triggers, such as certain foods, stressful situations, or even your sleep environment.

 3. Mood Swings

-Many women report feeling more forgetful, irritable, anxious, or down during perimenopause, with studies showing that about 23% of women experience significant mood changes.
+Many women report feeling more forgetful, irritable, anxious, or down during perimenopause.
 Hormonal shifts can affect your emotions, so keeping a mood journal can be incredibly helpful.
 By writing down your experiences, you may start to notice patterns that can help you manage your feelings better.

 Less Common Symptoms to Consider